oernster/3D-printing-info/levelling/levelling.md

 Then multiply the square by 8 copies in cura so you have 9 well spaced squares, then set your z offset to about 0.05mm x 5-6 above the build plate.
-To clarify for people who aren't very bright.
-This means multiply 0.05mm by 5 or 6 to give you approx 0.25mm to ensure that you don't crash your nozzle into the build plate.
+To clarify for people who aren't very bright, this means multiply 0.05mm by 5 or 6 to give you approx 0.25mm to ensure that you don't crash your nozzle into the build plate.